 Coffee grounds are also known to deter caterpillars.
 Therefore, make a spray by soaking half a cup of used coffee grounds in a gallon of water for at least 24 hours.

-Afterwards, strain the solution and pour it into a spray bottle.
-Use this coffee grounds spray on garden plants and the caterpillars that you see.
+Afterward, strain the solution and pour it into a spray bottle.
+Use this coffee grounds spray on garden plants and the caterpillars you see.

 15. Baking Soda